How to holiday like a local in San Francisco

-So if you really want to avoid the tourist clichés turn your attention to the city's other bridge: the Bay Bridge is older than the Golden Gate and stretches 6 miles farther than its rival's 2-mile span.
+So if you really want to avoid the tourist clichés turn your attention to the city's other bridge: the Bay Bridge is older than the Golden Gate and stretches six miles farther than its rival's two-mile span.

-As daylight fades a popular attraction are the Bay Bridge Lights, an art installation that illuminates the bridge with the world's largest light sculpture; a display of 25,000 LED lights - and from next year (2016) this light show will be a permanent fixture.
+As daylight fades a popular attraction is the Bay Bridge Lights, an art installation that illuminates the bridge with the world's largest light sculpture; a display of 25,000 LED lights - and from 2016 this light show will be a permanent fixture.

-If you're still looking to enjoy views of the Golden Gate you can still holiday like a local in San Francisco and try the Lands End hike - an easy and pretty walk which gives you postcard vistas of the famed art deco structural legend against the ocean.
+If you're still looking to enjoy views of the Golden Gate, try the Lands End Hike - an easy and pretty walk, which gives you postcard vistas of the famed Art Deco structural legend against the ocean.

 3. Park yourself at Dolores

-If the sun is shining you can show off your local credentials further by cooling down at the Bi-Rite Creamery on the corner of Dolores and 18th Street with one of its famed homemade, locally-sourced small batch ice cream cones, or go decidedly North American with a s'more ice cream pie.
+If the sun is shining you can show off your local credentials further by cooling down at the Bi-Rite Creamery with one of its famed homemade, locally-sourced small-batch ice cream cones, or go decidedly North American with a s'more ice cream pie.

 4. Take a ferry across the bay